Leading role of the party: Other Communist states

 Similar articles are or were in constitutions of many other countries.
-For example, the constitution of the People's Republic of China states that "The defining feature of socialism with Chinese characteristics is the leadership of the Communist Party of China", while the constitution of the Chinese Communist Party declares the party to be the "highest force for political leadership".
+For example, the constitution of China states that "The defining feature of socialism with Chinese characteristics is the leadership of the Chinese Communist Party", while the party constitution declares the party to be the "highest force for political leadership".

-In Communist states where other parties were nominally allowed to exist, such as in East Germany, those parties were largely subservient to the Communists, and were required to accept the Communists' leading role as a condition of their continued existence.
+In Communist states where other parties are nominally allowed to exist, those parties were largely subservient to the Communists, and were required to accept the Communists' leading role as a condition of their continued existence.
+For example, all parties in East Germany were part of the National Front, dominated by the Communist Socialist Unity Party.

 1990 amendment under Gorbachev

 On 15 March 1990 Article 6 was amended by the 3rd Extraordinary Congress of People's Deputies of the Soviet Union, to read as follows:

 The Communist Party of the Soviet Union, other political parties as well as labor, youth and other public organisations and mass movements, through their representatives elected to the Councils of People's Deputies and in other forms participate in the policy-making of the Soviet state, in the management of state and public affairs.

 This move was introduced by Mikhail Gorbachev in tandem with the creation of the office of the president of the USSR (which he viewed largely as an office for himself), and as a means to formalize the transition to a multi-party political system.
 After the amending of Article 6 of the Constitution, the CPSU effectively lost its right to rule the Soviet Union's government apparatus; paving the way towards a multi-party democracy.